marph91/jimmy/docs/import_instructions.md

 Markdown files can be imported to Obsidian as described [on the website](https://help.obsidian.md/import/markdown):

 - Copy the root folder to you vault or open it as a new vault.
-- Add metadata in the frontmatter by using the `--frontmatter obsidian` argument.
+- Add metadata in the front matter by using the `--frontmatter obsidian` argument.

 ## QOwnNotes